Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

    1. Does not include dropped objects
    2. No latency vs 45 - 180 minutes
    3. retention of historical data 7 days - 6 months (most often 7-14 days) vs 1 year
+4. Common tables and views
+   1. TABLE_STORAGE_METRICS view
+      1. table level storage utilization used to calculate storage billing
+         1. contains information about deleted tables still viable for use in time travel or fail safe
+      2. compression ratios
+      3. partitioning

 ## Object Tagging (Governance)
 1. Use case